Real Estate in Panama

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We lived in Panama City for a short time while we were waiting for our goods to arrive.
 The heat is almost unbearable.
 We had visited Boquete on previous visits and decided that its mild weather is a good choice.
 Never too hot or too cold.
 We purchase a dehumidifier for the rainy season, but you don't need an air conditioner or space heater.
-A lighted ceiling fan is all you need," said one person in Alto Boquete.
+A lighted ceiling fan is all you need," remarked one member in Alto Boquete.

 What is a typical expat home or apartment like in Panama?

 "I own/rent apartments in both Nueva Gorgona (Royal Palm -RP) and near Panama City/Panama Pacifico at Casa Bonita -CB.
 Given the two I like the Beach in Gorgona best - its really unique as it is in part a black volcanic rock beach that shimmers in the moonlight - amazing and fantastic- also I do like to cool off in the different pools there.
 People bash Gorgona because of proximity to shopping - I thinks its better proximity to shopping than Casa Bonita above.
 The last couple of times I stayed at CB there was oddly police men checking for a pass - to go the quicker "back way" to shop at Panama Pacifico (that you can buy for $5 but oddly again they can't process them fast enough for you to get one).
 CB is much closer and right across the americas bridge from Panama City.
 But going to Panama City (for me) is an all day event in traffic from CB.
 But that depends on planning around traffic.
 CB would be the place I would stay if I constantly needed advanced healthcare.
 Also there are pools at CB - you have to have a Pearl Club membership to swim and use the nice facilities there.
 Also I like CB to watch marine traffic and ships pass by going into the Canal.
 Also kind of funny story - Gorgona has dogs barking and cocks crowing all the time - but at CB I wake up to hear a howler monkey in the jungle - that the locals say is "just a dog" ? who's pulling who's leg.
-But anyway as far as square meter, beds bathrooms both places are very comparable," remarked one foreigner who made the move to Nueva Gorgona.
+But anyway as far as square meter, beds bathrooms both places are very comparable," explained one foreigner living in Nueva Gorgona, Panama.

 What is the average cost of housing in Panama?